What is a hernia and how does it happen?

 Depending on the type of hernia repair performed, your postop course will be variable.

 In laparoscopic or simple hernia repairs, you will have no drain.
 Incisions will be small.
-In general pain will be mostly minor but can vary significantly based on unique circumstances.
-Dressings can come off in 2-3 days and showering is ok after 72 hours.
+In general, pain will be mostly minor but can vary significantly based on unique circumstances.
+Dressings can come off in 24-36 hours and showering is ok after 72 hours.

 In more complex abdominal wall reconstructive hernia repairs, redo hernias, as well as when skin excision is needed, often drains are left behind to collect any fluid that may accumulate, and the nurse will teach you how to empty and record that drainage.
 In some bigger cases, we use what is called a “vacuum dressing” which is an active drain system that helps accelerate healing.
 Pain is moderate but eases off after 48 hours.
 Most patients are doing very well moving around after 24-48 hours.

 In all cases, patients are encouraged to move around and get back to normal as soon as possible.
 Typically drains come out in one week, as well as any external sutures or staples.
-No showers should take place until all drains are removed, but short showers are ok.
+No baths should take place until all drains are removed, but short showers are ok.
 If a wound vacuum is placed, typically we need to return to the operating room to remove it in 1 to 2 weeks.